 The red-eye reduction, self-timer lamp is also gone.
-I'm guessing that the pop-up flash will take care of the red-eye reduction.

 The left side of the camera provides ports for a remote release (E3 type) and microphone input (3.5mm stereo mini jack).
-The right side of the camera provides ports for USB (2.0) and HDMI connections. high-quality clean HDMI output is provided for media device support and HDR output to HDR-compatible device is also supported via HDMI output.
+The right side of the camera provides ports for USB (2.0) and HDMI connections.
+High-quality clean HDMI output is provided for media device support and HDR output to HDR-compatible device is also supported via HDMI output.

 The SD memory card slot is located in the battery compartment under the camera.
 While this location works, I prefer the common side location for convenience.
-Expect non-model-specific camera quick-release plates to block the access door, requiring plate removal to pull the memory card or battery.
+Expect non-model-specific camera quick-release plates to block the access door, requiring plate removal to remove the memory card or battery.